Are you insured?

 How many pigs can I kill?

 - We take pride in keeping our numbers as high as possible.
-You can expect to shoot 8-10 animals each on your helicopter hog hunting trip.
+You can expect to shoot at least 10-12 animals each on your helicopter hog hunting trip.
 We are constantly adding new acreage in order to ensure the highest numbers possible for you guys.
-It is not uncommon at all to exceed the aforementioned average!
+It is not uncommon at all to exceed the aforementioned average, but we like to underpromise and over deliver!

 Do you provide ammo?